IOWA

 Iowa is one of 31 states (and the District of Columbia) that offer a fully refundable credit.
 This means that families who have no tax liability can receive the entire amount of the EITC as a refund.

 Iowa’s EITC is modeled after the federal credit directly, offering a state credit that is equal to 15 percent of the federal credit.
-That’s an additional $1,207 for a family with three or more children.
+That’s an additional $1,207 for a family with three children or more.

 How much is Iowa Earned Income Credit?